American Board of Medical Genetics and Genomics

 Medical Geneticists specialize in medicine that involves the interaction between genes and health.
 They are trained to evaluate, diagnose, manage, treat and counsel individuals of all ages with hereditary disorders.
 This specialist uses modern cytogenetic, molecular, genomic and biochemical genetic testing to assist in specialized diagnostic evaluations, implement needed therapeutic interventions and provide genetic counseling and prevention through prenatal and preimplantation diagnosis.
 The Medical Geneticist plans and coordinates screening for genetic diseases involving single gene and chromosomal disorders, congenital anomalies, inborn errors of metabolism, multifactorial conditions, and common disorders with hereditary factors.

-Specialty training required prior to Board Certification: Two years
+Specialty training required prior to Board Certification: Two to three years

 To become certified in a particular area of Medical Genetics and Genomics, a physician must complete specialized training before residency as specified by the Member Board.

 Clinical Biochemical Genetics

 A Clinical Biochemical Geneticist demonstrates competence in directing and interpreting a wide range of specialized, laboratory biochemical genetic analyses relevant to the diagnosis and management of inherited metabolic disorders.
 The specialist acts as a consultant regarding laboratory diagnosis on a broad range of inborn errors of metabolism.

 Clinical Genetics and Genomics (MD)

 A Clinical Geneticist demonstrates competence in providing comprehensive diagnostic, management, therapeutic, and counseling services for individuals and families at risk for clinical disorders with a genetic basis.
 The specialist is trained to evaluate individuals of all ages for hereditary conditions.

 A diplomate certified in Laboratory Genetics and Genomics demonstrates competence in directing and interpreting both clinical cytogenetic and molecular genetic analyses relevant to the diagnosis and management of human genetic disease.
 This specialist acts as a consultant in laboratory diagnoses for a broad range of molecular and chromosomal-based disorders, including both inherited and acquired conditions.

 To become certified in a particular subspecialty, a physician must complete additional training as specified by the Member Board.